rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint#2.md

 ## Sprint 2: Login and Registration Pages Implementation (195 points)

 In the second sprint, the team will focus on implementing both the login and registration pages, including input validation, integration with an authentication service, managing user authentication state, saving the authentication token, and providing a button to navigate between the login and registration pages.
 The team's progress will be evaluated through a cross-check process, where other students will assign points based on achieving specific goals and milestones.
+The mentor will also evaluate the team's progress using separate evaluation criteria.

+### Working with the Repository

+- Create a new branch for the current sprint (e.g., `feat/sprint_2`) from the previous sprint's branch (`develop`).
+- Merge all feature branches into the current sprint's branch.
+- At the end of the sprint, create a pull request from the current sprint's branch (`feat/sprint_2`) to the previous sprint's branch (`develop`).
+- Share the pull request link with the mentor for review and evaluation.

+### CrossCheck Criteria (195 points):

 ### Login Page Implementation